ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

          \line 2\n\
          \line 3\n"

 Using ``unlines`` is decent, but it's a bit verbose.
-The verbosity becomes more visible when printing out Haskell code, especially when there are double quotes involved:
+The verbosity becomes more apparent when building multiline strings with double quotes, e.g. rendering Haskell code or SQL queries.

 ::